-When a couple files for dissolution of marriage (divorce) and there is a child or children involved, both parties have a duty to provide the financial support necessary to raise the child.
+When a couple in St. Petersburg or Tampa files for dissolution of marriage (divorce) and there is a child or children involved, both parties have a duty to provide the financial support necessary to raise the child.
 In Florida, the responsibility to financially support children, regardless of whether the parties are married to each other, falls on both parents.
 With a Florida child support calculator, both parents can get important basic information related to the financial support of their children.

-At Golden Key Law Group, our attorneys are experienced in handling child support and related matters, such as a modification of child support obligations when there is a permanent, substantial change in circumstance.
+At Golden Key Law Group, PLLC, our attorneys in St. Petersburg and Tampa are experienced in handling child support and related matters, such as a modification of child support obligations when there is a permanent, substantial change in circumstance.
 Whether you receive child support or are obligated to pay child support, we will aggressively fight for your rights and ensure that child support is calculated accurately.
 Our firm represents both obligors (the person paying) and obligees (the person being paid) in child support cases.

 Table of Contents